 Syria will become a patchwork of Russian, Turkish and American-backed enclaves.
 There will be one flag still and one seat at the UN.
 But to call Syria united will be a stretch.

 This will not wholly bring peace to the Middle East, but it will go a long way.
 Much as the former Yugoslavia is riddled with frozen battle lines, so too will Syria.
 All that remains is to decide where.

-This article originally appeared at Geopolitics Made Super, February 15, 2017.
+This story first appeared at Geopolitics Made Super, February 15, 2017.